 Hester’s New South encompasses suburbia and nostalgia for a countryside once wild; her characters are continually surprised to find themselves on a domestic front where, beyond the edges of the maps they’ve been given, there might as easily be monsters as miracles.

+She was born in Dallas, Texas and raised in Athens, Georgia.
+Much of her life since has been spent shuttling back and forth between Texas and the deep(er) South.
 She received a Bachelor’s degree in print journalism from the University of Georgia and an M.A. in English with a concentration in Creative Writing from the University of Texas at Austin, where she was awarded two James A. Michener Fellowships in Writing.
-She currently lives south of Interstate 20 in Atlanta, GA with her husband and two young daughters.
+She currently lives south of Interstate 20 in Atlanta, GA.